1958 – 1961 | 1962 – 1964 | 1965 – 1967

 Carry On Screaming!
 (1966)

-This features four named characters, however Doris Mann is kidnapped and frozen.
+This also features four named characters, however Doris Mann is kidnapped and frozen.
 Emily Bung spends most of her time at her home, but does have a brief conversation with Mrs Parker about whether her husband is having an affair.
-Valeria spends most of her time in the spooky house and talks about frozen women, but as they are frozen they cannot answer back.
+Valeria spends most of her time in the spooky house and talks to the frozen women displayed there, but as they are frozen they cannot answer back.